sntulix/docker-ubuntu_trusty_lts-parenscript/README.md

-Quicksbcl Dockerfile
+Parenscript Dockerfile
 ====================

-This repository contains Dockerfile of Quicksbcl for Docker's automated build.
+This repository contains Dockerfile of Parenscript for Docker's automated build.

-It is based on the repository [davazp/sbcl](https://github.com/davazp/docker-sbcl), which is augmented with [Quicklisp](http://www.quicklisp.org/).
+It was made with reference to the repository [davazp/docker-quicksbcl](https://github.com/davazp/docker-quicksbcl),

+#How to build docker image

+1. git clone
+2. docker build --tag=local/ubuntu_vivid-parenscript docker-ubuntu_vivid-quicksbcl

+#How to use parenscript
+1. docker run -ti local/ubuntu_vivid-parenscript /bin/bash
+2. sbcl --eval '(ql:quickload :parenscript)'